 In most cases the facility has a procedure for service already in place.
-This usually involves mailing the service packet to the appropriate address in the facility.
+This usually involves mailing the service packet to the appropriate.
 A designated person will typically serve the inmate.
-This designated person will then mail back the ‘proof of service’ which needs to be filed with the court.
-A stamped return envelope should be provided with the service packet to ensure that you will get the ‘proof of service’ back from the facility.
+This designated person will then mail back the ‘proof of service’ that is filed with the court.
+For this purpose, it is best to include a stamped return envelope.

 You may have problems reaching the facility and/or finding out how to serve.
 A solution would be to speak with a sheriff or process server in the area for help.

 Remember, your divorce begins the date your spouse is served, not when you file.
 The ‘proof of service’ is very important and the original must be filed with the court.
 Once served, your spouse has 30 days to ‘respond’.
 When your spouse does not ‘respond,’ a default can be entered.